 - Charging stand supports 100-240v

-- 2 pin power adapter on charging stand.
+- 2 pin UK bathroom power adapter on charging stand

-- Brush beeps when placed in the charging glass
+- Brush beeps when placed on the charging stand or in the case

 - Battery status is reported in smartphone app, but not as a percentage.

 I have included links to buying options here at the start of the review.

 In the section below, I discuss the price more generally and in relation to similar products.

 Price and what a product is worth is of course subjective.

 We each have a different perception of what we might consider cheap, good value or expensive.